George S. Corona | Kelly Services US

 Mr. Corona has successfully led Kelly to continuously transform and adapt in today's highly competitive marketplace.
 As chief operating officer, he oversaw the transformation of Kelly's operating models to align with market demands; sharpened the company's focus on areas that can best deliver profitable growth; and pressed for increased efficiency in delivering excellent service to clients of all sizes.
 He serves as executive sponsor on some of Kelly's largest accounts and has been pivotal in efforts to win, retain, and expand key client relationships.
 Mr. Corona brings deep operational and industry knowledge to his role as CEO.
 Mr. Corona has been named to the Staffing Industry Analysts (SIA) Staffing 100 List for two consecutive years (2018, 2019).
 The list recognizes the industry's most influential leaders across the workforce solutions ecosystem.
 He was also named to the SIA 2017 list of influential European leaders, based on his impact on the workforce solutions ecosystem.

 Prior to joining Kelly, Mr. Corona held management roles at Digital Equipment Professional Services Group and Burroughs Corporation.
 He holds a master's degree in business administration from Oakland University and a bachelor's degree in business administration from Wayne State University.
-In 2018, he was appointed to the board of directors for the Detroit Regional Chamber of Commerce.
+In 2018, he was appointed to the board of directors for the Detroit Regional Chamber of Commerce and to the board of visitors for Oakland University.
+In 2019, he was elected to the board of directors for Business Leaders for Michigan.
 He previously served on the Federal Reserve Bank of Chicago’s Advisory Council on Agriculture, Small Business, and Labor.